couchbaselabs/hands_on_n1ql_v4/content/slide-178.md

-# Part 7 : INSERT, DELETE, UPDATE and MERGE Statements
+# Part 8 : INSERT, DELETE, UPDATE and MERGE Statements

-## DELETE
+## DELETE - Using Indexes

-Delete using a where clause
+Now we will look at deleting documents using indexes.
+Create an index on the attribute name.

 <pre id="example">
-DELETE FROM contacts
-WHERE type="actor" and name LIKE "%Phoebe%"
+CREATE INDEX deleteindex ON contacts (name)

 </pre>